 109 orders · Page 1 of 3

-The Income Tax Appellate Tribunal found that both the initial consolidated assessment order and the CIT(A)'s impugned order were not decided on merits and violated principles of natural justice due to the non-provision of incriminating material to the assessee.
-The Tribunal set aside the impugned orders and remanded the case back to the Assessing Officer for a fresh de novo assessment on merits, with specific directions for the assessee to fully cooperate and provide all necessary documents.
+The Tribunal determined that the assessment orders were not decided on their merits and that principles of natural justice were not adhered to.
+Consequently, the Tribunal set aside the impugned assessment order and remanded the case back to the Assessing Officer for a fresh assessment on merits.

 The Tribunal noted that the assessee's AR demonstrated that commission/contract receipts were already recorded in the books of account, contradicting the basis for two of the AO's additions.
 For the third addition, the assessee sought time to compile documents.
 The Tribunal found it appropriate to remand the case back to the AO.